Resources

 Matthew Marshall, PhD 2002, University of Michigan: Industrial Engineering, human factors/ergonomics, upper extremity biomechanics

-Cecilia Ovesdotter Alm, PhD 2008, University of Illinois - Urbana-Champaign, computational linguistics, linguistics, human-computer interaction involving language, knowledge inference in natural language, subjectivity and affect, (multimodal) semantics, language and cognition
+Cecilia Ovesdotter Alm, Professor, PhD 2008, University of Illinois – Urbana-Champaign, computational linguistics, linguistics, human-computer interaction involving language, knowledge inference in natural language, subjectivity and affect, (multimodal) semantics, language and cognition

 Esa Rantanen, Associate Professor, PhD Pennsylvania State University: Human Factors in Complex Systems, Human Performance Measurement & Modeling, Mental Workload, Decision Making, Human Error & Reliability